polarsys-rover/polarsys-os/README.md

 dd if=build/tmp/deploy/images/raspberrypi3/polarsys-img-raspberrypi3.rpi-sdimg of=/dev/sdX bs=1M
 ```

-Replace the `raspberrypi3` with your current machine name (i.e. raspberrypi2).
+Replace the `raspberrypi3` with your current machine name (i.e. raspberrypi2) and /dev/sdX with your sdcard device. __WARNING__: double check your sdcard device to avoid formatting your main drive.
+Depending on the type of reader, the sddard may appear as /dev/sdX or /dev/mmc0blk.
+After inserting the sdcard, check dmesg to find the detected device.

 Reboot the Raspberry Pi with the sdcard.
 The default user is root without password.